Understanding Neurocognitive Injuries After a Crash in Georgia

 Under Georgia law, personal injury claims must be filed within two years from the date of the crash under O.C.G.A. § 9-3-33.
 Missing this deadline can bar recovery, regardless of the injury’s severity.
 Certain exceptions may extend this period for minors or those unable to manage their legal affairs due to a severe TBI.

-The Role of an Atlanta Personal Injury Attorney
+The Role of an Atlanta Personal Injury Lawyer

-An Atlanta personal injury attorney can investigate the crash, collect medical documentation, and handle negotiations with insurers.
+A personal injury lawyer from our law firm can investigate the crash, collect medical documentation, and handle negotiations with insurers.
 Legal representation is especially important in cases involving mild traumatic brain injuries, where symptoms may seem minor but have lasting effects.
-An attorney ensures that victims receive fair compensation and that the legal claim reflects the full impact of the brain trauma.
+Having a lawyer by your side ensures that you receive fair compensation and that the legal claim reflects the full impact of the neurocognitive injury.